Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 - Lamy 2000 Ballpoint.
 My number one recommendation for when you want to get someone a very nice pen without breaking the bank.
 The Lamy 2000 ballpoint sports the same classic, Bauhaus-inspired design as the fountain pen, with a classic "click" mechanism.

 - Nice Notebooks.
 Help someone move on from Moleskine.
 Everyone needs a good notebook, whether they know it or not, and the Baron Fig Confidant and the Leuchtturm 1917 are my preferred choices that handle all kinds of pens just fine.
 One thing you may want to consider is the Baron Fig Deluxe Confidant Starter Set, which includes a Confidant Journal, Guardian Cover, and a Squire pen or Archer Pencils.
+This year, I would also add a word for the MOO Notebooks.
+They now come in both hardcover and softcover versions - in multiple colors! - and there is a special edition collaboration with designer Timothy Goodman called "Meetings Kill Creativity."

 Beginner Fountain Pen Gift Ideas